How Much Does an HVAC Unit Replacement Cost?

 HVAC duct replacement costs between $500 and $2,000.
-If only a section of the ductwork needs to be replaced, expect to pay between $10 and $20 per linear foot.
+If only a section of the ductwork needs to be replaced, homeowners can expect to pay between $10 and $20 per linear foot.
 Ductwork installation can add between 2 and 4 days of labor.
-It’s a good idea to replace the ductwork if you’re replacing the entire HVAC system to ensure the ductwork is free of dust and allergens and to safeguard that the system is leak-free.
+It’s a good idea for a homeowner to replace the ductwork if they’re replacing the entire HVAC system to ensure the ductwork is free of dust and allergens and to safeguard that the system is leak-free.

-Adding zones to your existing HVAC system can raise the price by $2,000 to $3,000.
-If you install a new system, the costs can range from $7,500 to $12,500.
-A zoned system uses a specific thermostat for each zone of your house.
+Adding zones to an existing HVAC system can raise the price by $2,000 to $3,000.
+If a homeowner installs a new system, the costs can range from $7,500 to $12,500.
+A zoned system uses a specific thermostat for each zone of a house.
 Dampers in the ductwork open and close according to the needs of each particular zone based on how much heating and cooling is needed in that area.

-Insulation typically is not part of an HVAC unit installation, but if you live in an older home, the rooms are cold and drafty in the winter, and the upper floors and attic are sweltering in the summer, you may want to consider it.
+Insulation is typically not part of an HVAC unit installation, but those who live in an older home where the rooms are cold and drafty in the winter, and the upper floors and attic are sweltering in the summer, may want to consider it.
 Insulation costs can run from $1,000 to $2,100, but it can lower heating and cooling costs by 10 to 15 percent.